Editorial Standards

 - Where to file or send

-- If you include 4421 with an original Form 706, use the 706 mailing address for the year you file.
-The IRS currently lists Kansas City for original returns.
+- If you include 4421 with an original Form 706, use the 706 mailing address in the current Form 706 instructions for the year you file.

-- If you are supplementing a filed 706 or responding to a request, use the address or upload method in the IRS notice.
-If no notice applies, the IRS lists Stop 824G, 7940 Kentucky Drive, Florence, KY 41042‑2915 for supplemental estate and gift submissions.
+- If you are supplementing a filed 706 or responding to a request, use the address or upload method shown in your IRS notice.

 Practical tip, keep a short signature log in your file that states who signed, how identity was verified, and when the signature was captured.
-This mirrors IRS authentication expectations and reduces back‑and‑forth later.
+This reduces back‑and‑forth later.

 Related forms and how they interact